-Although it would have been hard to buy a home here with a 5% down payment in 2000 (it was an ultra hot market then, like today), there were periods when it would have been possible.
+Although it would have been hard to buy a home here with a 5% down payment in 2000 or 2005 (it was an ultra hot market then, like today), there were periods when it would have been possible.
 We had a couple of corrections in the market when it shifted to a buyer’s market, and at those times, sellers were not so fussy about large downs.

 For most people, saving a few thousand a month is a great goal.
 Unless you have stock options which will be available soon, though, most people cannot save fast enough to compensate for San Jose area home appreciation.